 “Over the last decade, Minnesota has established a track record as a renowned destination and host for iconic events, and each of those events chose our state because of the hard work of the different groups that came together to seek each bid,” said Dave St. Peter, President and Chief Executive Officer, Minnesota Twins, and Executive Board Co-Chair, Minnesota Sports and Events.
 “Minnesota Sports and Events will streamline the entire bid process for Minnesota, leveraging experience, data and connections so that we can more efficiently and effectively secure economic opportunities for our hospitality and tourism sectors.”

 The commission is led by President and Chief Executive Officer Wendy Blackshaw, who brings more than 30 years of marketing and sales experience to the organization.
 As senior vice president of marketing and sales for Super Bowl LII, Blackshaw’s team generated more than $53 million in private corporate funding.
-Blackshaw also serves as the CEO for the 2022 NCAA Women’s Final Four, an MNSE event, which will be held at Target Center.
+Blackshaw also served as the co-Executive Director for the 2022 NCAA Women’s Final Four, an MNSE event.

 The Minnesota Sports and Events Executive Board includes:

 - Dave St. Peter, Chief Executive Officer, Minnesota Twins; Co-Chair

 - Bonnie Carlson, Chief Executive Officer, Bloomington Convention and Visitors Bureau; Co-Chair

 - Christine Sovereign, Senior Managing Director, Accenture; Secretary

 - Lester Bagley, Executive Vice President of Public Affairs, Minnesota Vikings

 - Doug Carnival, Partner, McGrann Shea Carnival